 Mardi Gras is sometimes referred to as Shrove Tuesday, from the word shrive, meaning “confess.”
 But the idea of rich foods is far more appealing.

-Why “Carnival?”
-Centuries of years ago, Catholics in Italy started the tradition of holding a wild costume festival right before the first day of Lent.
-It stuck, engendering huge Carnival events elsewhere, including New Orleans and Rio de Janiero.
+Centuries ago, Catholics in Italy started the tradition of holding a wild costume festival right before the first day of Lent.
+It stuck, engendering huge Carnival events elsewhere, including New Orleans and Rio de Janeiro.

 Beignets should be enjoyed warm, with a cup of strong coffee.
 Photo courtesy Orsay | New York City.